RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/02-EXO.md

 <sup>1</sup> Now these [are] the judgments which thou shalt set before them.
 <sup>2</sup> If thou buy an Hebrew servant, six years he shall serve: and in the seventh he shall go out free for nothing.
-<sup>3</sup> If he came in by himself, he shall go out by himself: if he were married , then his wife shall go out with him.
+<sup>3</sup> If he came in by himself, he shall go out by himself: if he were married, then his wife shall go out with him.
 <sup>4</sup> If his master have given him a wife, and she have born him sons or daughters; the wife and her children shall be her master’s, and he shall go out by himself.
 <sup>5</sup> And if the servant shall plainly say, I love my master, my wife, and my children; I will not go out free:
 <sup>6</sup> Then his master shall bring him unto the judges; he shall also bring him to the door, or unto the door post; and his master shall bore his ear through with an aul; and he shall serve him for ever.